joaquinsalas/nowcastingRt/README.md

 # In R
 ## update files
-*EstimateDelaysUpdate.Rmd*, updates the observation of confirmed positives by date of onset.
+*EstimateDelaysUpdateDF.Rmd*, updates the observation of confirmed positives by date of onset.
 It generates <2ndStage_updated_delays.csv>

 # In Matlab